MovieMaker93/hugo-arm-site/README.md

 My portfolio is created with hugo framework, you can find information [here](https://gohugo.io/)
 I choose as theme the Toha theme and i customized it with my contents and configuration.

-For testing purpose on local env i do:
+For testing purpose on local env:

 `hugo server start`